rosell-dk/webp-on-demand/docs/install-without-composer.md

 ### 4. Validate that it works

 Browse to an JPEG image.
 Instead of an image, you should see a conversion report.
 Hopefully, you get a success.
-Otherwise, you need to hook up to a cloud converter or try to meet the requirements for cwebp, gd or imagick.
-You can learn more about available options at the github page for [webp-convert](https://github.com/rosell-dk/webp-convert)
+Otherwise, you need to hook up to a cloud converter or try to meet the requirements for *cwebp*, *gd* or *imagick*.
+You can learn more about available options at the github page for [webp-convert](https://github.com/rosell-dk/webp-convert).

+Notice that webp-convert comes with some precompiled cwebp binaries.
+The converter also looks in common folders for a cwebp binary, so it may work without the precompiled bins.
+If not, you can try to download the converters/bin folder from webp-convert.

 Once you get a successful conversion, you can uncomment the "show-report" option in *webp-on-demand-options.inc*